geoand/tutorials/quarkus-modules/quarkus-vs-springboot/README.md

-# Spring Boot vs Quarkus
+col# Spring Boot vs Quarkus

 To follow this tutorial, you will need the following things:
 - GRAALVM (https://www.graalvm.org/)